Representation stability and finite linear groups: Introduction

 \begin{remark} Church--Ellenberg--Farb--Nagpal's theorem gives a central stability description of $\HH_k(\GL_n(\O_K,\alpha);\bk)$ as an $\FI$-module; however, the central stability conclusion from Theorem \ref{maintheorem:asymptoticstructure} gives more information than this since it deals with $\HH_k(\GL_n(\O_K,\alpha);\bk)$ as a representation of $\SL_n^{\Unit}(\O_K/\alpha)$ and not merely as a representation of $\Sym_n$. \end{remark}

 \begin{remark} The other examples that we discuss also form $\FI$-modules, but it seems very hard to prove that they are finitely generated as $\FI$-modules. \end{remark}

 \begin{remark} One could also consider congruence subgroups of $\SL_n(R)$ for other rings $R$.
-In fact, the first author's results in \cite{PutmanRepStabilityCongruence} work in this level of generality; however, we have to restrict ourselves to rings of integers so we can cite a theorem of Borel--Serre \cite{BorelSerreCorners} which asserts that the homology groups in question are all finitely generated $\bk$-modules. \end{remark}
+In fact, the first author's results in \cite{PutmanRepStabilityCongruence} work in this level of generality; however, we have to restrict ourselves to rings of integers so we can cite a theorem of Borel--Serre \cite{BorelSerreCorners} which asserts that the homology groups in question are all finitely generated $\bk$-modules.
+This is the only property of rings of integers we use, and our methods give a similar result whenever this holds (another example would be $R$ a finite commutative ring). \end{remark}

 \paragraph{Variant: SL.} We can define $\SL_n(\O_K,\alpha) \subset \SL_n(\O_K)$ in the obvious way.
 The homology groups $\HH_k(\SL_n(\O_K,\alpha);\bk)$ are now representations of $\SL_n(\O_K/\alpha) = \SL_n^1(\O_K/\alpha)$.
 Similarly to $\GL_n(\O_K,\alpha)$, we will construct a $\VIC(\O_K/\alpha,1)$-module $\HHH_k(\SL(\O_K,\alpha);\bk)$ with